-Analytics and metrics on the page dashboard will update every 20-30 minutes.
+Analytics and metrics on the page dashboard and your website analytics tools will update every 20-30 minutes.

 The data will not disappear from the page dashboard if you change a page's URL.
 HubSpot uses a unique identification number for each of your pages to track their performance.
 This allows a page's URL to be changed without any disruption to your data.